 Healthy Gluten Free Chicken Nuggets

 Who doesn’t love wonderfully breaded chunks of chicken?
-Thing is, most of the chicken nuggets that you purchase off of most grocery store shelves are chalked full of antibiotics and other chemicals.
-This recipe uses grass fed chicken, a mixture of flax and chia seeds, and a whole bunch of herbs and spices – Even if you’re not a huge fan of chicken nuggets, you’re very likely going to absolutely love these!
+The thing is, most of the chicken nuggets that you purchase off of most grocery store shelves are chalked full of antibiotics and other chemicals.
+This recipe uses grass-fed chicken, a mixture of flax and chia seeds, and a whole bunch of herbs and spices – Even if you’re not a huge fan of chicken nuggets, you’re very likely going to love these!

 Recipe: Lauren Kelly Nutrition